 Wearing coat / hat / scarf / hoodie / non-uniform jumper in the academy building after 8:35

 am

 Incorrect uniform

 Not meeting the 'smart-business-like' standards including heavy make-up

 Failure to bring essential equipment to the lessons

 Missing or incorrect PE Kit

-Typical Lateness
+Typical • Lateness

 behaviours Time wasting on way to lessons

 which will Lack of effort in a lesson

-result in a 'Warn' Poor behaviour in lessons and around the academy
+result in a Poor behaviour in lessons and around the academy

-Failure to bring homework
+'Warn' Failure to bring homework

 Comment Inappropriate language

 Moving inappropriately around the academy; not keeping to the left in corridors and on stairs

 Being out of bounds

-Littering
+• Littering

 Chewing gum

 Eating/drinking on the move or in out of bounds areas

-Mobile phones out in the academy building (followed by confiscation until the end of the day)
+Mobile phones out (followed by confiscation until the end of the day)

+Caffeinated energy drinks

-Turinal Bringing the academy into disrepute
+Typical Bringing the academy into disrepute

-Typical behaviours Bullying behaviour / abuse of other young people
+behaviours Bullying behaviour / abuse of other young people

-which will • Graffiti
+which will Graffiti

-result in Truancy
+result in • Truancy

-fast- Being removed from a lesson
+fast- Being removed from a lesson Bear help views / defines in lessons and arrays defines.

-tracking Poor behaviour / defiance in lessons and around the academy
+tracking Poor behaviour / defiance in lessons and around the academy Fighting

-straight to Fighting

-detention In the presence of smokers including E-cigarettes
+straight to Fighting In the presence of smokers including E-cigarettes

-Inappropriate use of technology, including phones/social media
+detention In the presence of smokers including E-cigarettes Inappropriate use of technology, including phones/social media

-Typical Inability to remove nail colour / inappropriate hair colour or cut behaviours Persistent truancy which Fighting (if aggressor) result in Vandalism of property (young person or academy) fast- Smoking / E-cigarettes tracking Possessing / circulation of inappropriate images of others straight to Verbal abuse of staff isolation Persistent bullying behaviour / abuse of other young people Unacceptable persistent poor behaviour Typical Persistent refusal to accept academy sanctions behaviours Malicious allegation against staff which Indecent behaviour result in Actions which put the learner or others in danger fast- Physical abuse of/attack on young people and staff tracking Possession / supply / misuse of drugs, alcohol or new psychoactive substances (NPS) straight to Verbal abuse of young people and staff exclusion Racial homophobic sexist sexual or other discriminatory abuse or aggression (note this Serious actual or threatened violence against learner or staff could be Theft external or • Arson permanent Vandalism / damage to property This is not an exhaustive list and there may be other situations where the Assistant Headteacher - Behaviour and Pastoral other member of the Senior Leadership Team identifies or escalates a sanction, and where Headteacher makes a Care, Or all Street member of the senior Leadership ream dentines of escalates a saliction, and where neadleacher makes a
+- mappropriate ase of technology, melataling phones, social media

+Typical Inability to remove nail colour / inappropriate hair colour or cut

+behaviours Persistent truancy

+which Fighting (if aggressor)

+result in Vandalism of property (young person or academy)

+fast- Smoking / E-cigarettes

+tracking Possessing / circulation of inappropriate images of others

+straight to Verbal abuse of staff

+isolation Persistent bullying behaviour / abuse of other young people

+Sexual harassment

+Unacceptable persistent poor behaviour

+Typical Persistent refusal to accept academy sanctions

+behaviours Malicious allegation against staff

+which Indecent behaviour

+result in Actions which put the learner or others in danger

+fast- Physical abuse of/attack on young people and staff

+tracking Possession / supply / misuse of drugs, alcohol or new psychoactive substances (NPS)

+• Verbal abuse of young people and staff

+exclusion Racial, homophobic, sexist, sexual or other discriminatory abuse or aggression

+(note this Serious actual or threatened violence against learner or staff

+could be • Theft

+internal or Carrying an offensive weapon

+external or • Arson

+permanent Vandalism / damage to property

+This is not an exhaustive list and there may be other situations where the Assistant Headteacher - Behaviour and Pastoral Care, or another member of the Senior Leadership Team identifies or escalates a sanction, and where Headteacher makes a judgement that exclusion is an appropriate sanction.